abalabokhin/NWNForBG/README.md

 -----------

 - Transform into Wererat ability doesn't work well on EE: after turning into wererat, turning back to human form plays the anmation, but a character still cannot talk or cast spells.
-- If attack catapults in third chapter, their creatures "jump out" of the catapults and become located next to the catapults on the map after they are hostile.
-It looks bad, but doens't affect the gameplay.

 Version History
 ---------------